Preparing for the CPA Exam at University of Lynchburg

 Candidates may apply to take the CPA exam with only 120 semester hours of college credit.
 You need not have a master’s degree, nor even an accounting degree, to take the CPA exam, but you must have an undergraduate degree and the coursework specified above.
 To obtain a CPA license, you must meet the 150-semester-hour requirement.

-You can satisfy the educational requirements for the CPA exam at Lynchburg College.
-LC’s Bachelor of Arts in Accounting requires a minimum of 27 semester hours in accounting, including the coursework specified above.
+You can satisfy the educational requirements for the CPA exam at University of Lynchburg.
+A Bachelor of Arts in Accounting requires a minimum of 27 semester hours in accounting, including the coursework specified above.
 You will need to complete one additional accounting elective course to meet the 30 semester hour accounting requirement.
-LC’s accounting degree also includes more than 24 semester hours of non-accounting business and economics course work.
+An accounting degree also includes more than 24 semester hours of non-accounting business and economics course work.

-All bachelor’s degree programs at Lynchburg College require a minimum of 124 semester credit hours of course work.
+All bachelor’s degree programs at University of Lynchburg require a minimum of 124 semester credit hours of course work.
 Students must earn 26 semester hours beyond this minimum to meet the 150-hour requirement to sit for the CPA examination.
-Students earn these additional hours in a variety of ways, including earning more hours than the minimum required to graduate at the undergraduate level, taking local community college classes, enrolling in the Lynchburg College 36 semester-hour MBA program, or taking classes at nearby colleges after graduation.
+Students earn these additional hours in a variety of ways, including earning more hours than the minimum required to graduate at the undergraduate level, taking local community college classes, enrolling in the University of Lynchburg 36 semester-hour MBA program, or taking classes at nearby colleges after graduation.

 CPA Examination Subject Areas